v1.23 · MIT licensed · macOS · Linux · Windows

 What's inside

-Each model is best-in-class for its task and runs through kesha-engine — Rust, with CoreML on Apple Silicon and ONNX everywhere else.
+Each model is best-in-class for its task and runs through kesha-engine — Rust, with CoreML sidecars on Apple Silicon and ONNX everywhere else.
+Nine multilingual voices ship in one bundle as of v1.22.

 Model Task Size Source